Patterns of Use

-- Kesler, S. (1994) Mineral Resources, Economics and the Environment.
+- Kesler, S. (2015) Mineral Resources, Economics and the Environment.
 Cambridge University Press, Cambridge, United Kingdom.

 - Commission for Environmental Cooperation (2006) Toxic Chemicals and Children’s Health in North America.

-- Euopean Commission (2012) Statement by Commissioner Potocnik on the new directive on waste electrical and electronic equipment (WEEE).
+- European Commission (2012) Statement by Commissioner Potocnik on the new directive on waste electrical and electronic equipment (WEEE).